Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Little Big Sister: While she is a Cool Big Sis most of the time, Köln sometimes have to keep her in line.
 It's a bit unclear if she's even entirely "serious" about it and not just having some fun at the expense of the Commander and Köln, though.

-- Whip It Good: Has a crop style whip, though unlike most examples there's hints she doesn't mind being on the receiving end.
+- Whip It Good: Has a crop style whip, though unlike most examples there are hints she doesn't mind being on the receiving end.

 Voiced by: Ryouko Ono